When would I require a building permit?

-Further information is available at Department of Justice.
+Further information is available at Consumer, Building and Occupational Services.

 All building/plumbing applications are lodged with the Dorset Council's development team.
-There are a number of other specified forms supporting the Building Act 2016 and the Building Regulations 2016 that standardise applications for building works and required certificates which can be accessed at Department of Justice or a number of these forms are provided above.
+There are a number of other specified forms supporting the Building Act 2016 and the Building Regulations 2016 that standardise applications for building works and required certificates which can be accessed at Consumer, Building and Occupational Services or a number of these forms are provided above.

 If a building is extended or altered, the responsible person must ensure that these services are not impacted and continue to ensure the health, safety or disability access of the occupants.
 Before occupancy of a building is granted, a building surveyor will work with the owner to develop a schedule of maintenance for the essential building services.
 This will specify the nature and frequency of testing that must be carried out on essential building services.
 It is the responsibility of the owner to ensure that the maintenance schedule is adhered to.